Joy Organics Shares a Glossary of CBD Terms

 A vasorelaxant is any drug or compound used for its ability to relax arteries, veins and capillaries for the purpose of lowering blood pressure.
 CBD has been shown in numerous studies to exhibit vasorelaxant properties.

-CBD is known to help a variety of physical and mental health conditions in humans.
-Less well-known but just as great, our furry friends can benefit from the powerful effects of CBD, too.
-Like humans, pets can suffer from anxiety, lethargy, loss of appetite, aching joints and a variety of other chronic or situational conditions.
-Particularly in canine and feline old age, health problems may naturally arise.
-Giving your pet CBD products can help ease these frustrating symptoms and increase your pet’s quality of life.
+CBD is known to support a high-quality life in humans.
+Less well-known but just as great, our furry friends may benefit from the powerful effects of CBD, too.
+Giving your pet CBD products may help increase your pet’s quality of life.

 Choosing a CBD Product for Your Pet